Mike Williams Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Williams has averaged 57 receiving yards per game over his two career matchups, 2.5 more than his over/under for Sunday's game.
+- In his two matchups against the Bengals, Williams' 57 receiving yards average is 2.5 more than his over/under for Sunday's game (54.5).

-- In two matchups versus the Bengals, Williams has not had a TD catch.

-- The Bengals are conceding 269.1 passing yards per game this year, the NFL's 24th-ranked pass defense.
+- The Bengals have the NFL's 24th-ranked pass defense this season, surrendering 269.1 yards per game through the air.

-- At 1.3 passing TDs conceded per game, the Bengals defense is ranked second in the league.
+- With 14 passing TDs conceded this season, the Bengals defense is ranked second in the NFL.

 Recent Performances